DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 I would also argue that creating a UI with web technologies is easier than with Qt, especially if you want to create brand specific styling (outside of native components).
+It will also be easier to find people good at designing websites compared to Qt designers as it is way more specific.

 Development time for Tauri gets tricky.
 Web development stays the same, we can use our familiar html, css and even javascript for our frontend.
-However, our backend is in Rust rather than javascript for electron.
+However, our backend is in Rust rather than javascript for Electron.

 Two different languages does cause fragmentation.
-However the easy-to-use API does somewhat make up for it (for example: opening a save dialog).
+However the easy-to-use API does somewhat make up for it (for example: opening dialogs, using the HTTP API, accessing the clipboard, sending notifications ... all don't require the use of Rust and are simply an API in Javascript).

 I would argue that Rust is more difficult than Typescript, and since it's a young language we have to take learning into account as well :).